katoid/angular-grid-layout/README.md

 /** Whether or not to update the internal layout when some dependent property change. */
 @Input() compactOnPropsChange = true;

+/** If true, grid items won't change position when being dragged over.
+Handy when using no compaction */
+@Input() preventCollision = false;

 /** Emits when layout change */
 @Output() layoutUpdated: EventEmitter<KtdGridLayout> = new EventEmitter<KtdGridLayout>();